scenerygraphics/sciview-docs/development/update-sites.md

 # Update site strategy for sciview

-The `main` branch of sciview is automatically deployed to the update site `SciView-Unstable`.
+The `master` branch of sciview is automatically deployed to the update site `SciView-Unstable`.

 Supported releases are related to major versions and feature